 You can take the exam in October of your senior year, but you will have a heavy schedule.
 Taking the test in December of your senior year will preclude you from applying early.

 Allow plenty of time to prepare.
 Many students need six to eight months of intensive study.
 It is not unusual for students to spend a year studying for the LSAT.
+It is also not unusal for students to study for the LSAT after graduation, when they have more time.
+The majority of students apply to law school not as current seniors, but as alumni; this is a national trend.

 This is a matter of personal choice.
 Some applicants prepare alone or with a group by buying LSAT prep tests through LSAC or other LSAT books on the market.
 Others find that the structured approach and prescribed test-taking strategies offered by a class are helpful.
 Whether you decide to take an LSAT prep course or not, the key to doing your best is to practice.